 One final limitation of the present analysis requires discussion.
 For reasons explained at the outset, I chose to divide the study population into three groups on the basis of a combination of residential and registration status at age 14.
 Thus, this has been a study of the consequences of social origins.
 I have not addressed this issue of how the outcomes studied here are affected by individual social mobility over the life course.
-Obviously, some individuals with agricultural hukou at age 14 were able to achieve a non-agricultural hukou by the time they were surveyed (indeed, this is true of 12% of rural-origin respondents and 48% of mixed-origin respondents to the 1996 survey, and 10% and 26%, respectively, in the 2008 survey).
-The consequences of hukou mobility are being studied in a separate paper.
-In addition, it would be worthwhile in future surveys, particularly large scale surveys required to overcome sample size limitations, to disaggregate the two rural hukou origin categories on the basis of their outcomes in order to achieve a more nuanced account of the complex relationship between residential and registration origin, residential and registration destination, and the other aspects of social inequality studied here.
+Obviously, some individuals with agricultural hukou at age 14 were able to achieve a non-agricultural hukou by the time they were surveyed (indeed, this is true of 12% of ruralorigin respondents and 48% of mixed-origin respondents to the 1996 survey, and 10% and 26%, respectively, in the 2008 survey).
+It would be worthwhile in future surveys, particularly large scale surveys required to overcome sample size limitations, to disaggregate the two rural hukou-origin categories on the basis of their outcomes in order to achieve a more nuanced account of the complex relationship between residential and registration origin, residential and registration destination, and the other aspects of social inequality studied here (see Zhang & Treiman, 2011, for a first attempt at such an analysis using pooled data from the 2008 survey used here and the 2008 Chinese General Social Survey).